IBM-Cloud/cfee-service-broker-kubernetes/README.md

 [![Create toolchain](https://console.bluemix.net/devops/graphics/create_toolchain_button.png)](https://cloud.ibm.com/devops/setup/deploy/?repository=https%3A//github.com/IBM-Cloud/cfee-service-broker-kubernetes)

-Once the toolchain has completed:
+Once the toolchain completed:
-- The application will be available at `https://getstartednode.<your-cluster-ingress-domain>`.
 - The service broker will be available at `https://welcome.<your-cluster-ingress-domain>`.
+(Get the service broker endpoint from the the `Service Broker` toolchain logs.)

+- The application will be available at `https://getstartednode-<random-route>.<your-cluster-ingress-domain>`.
+(Get the application endpoint from the the `GetStartedNode` toolchain logs.)

-The following artifacts will be available and created.
+The following artifacts will be available and created:

 | Artifact | Description |
 | -------- | ----------- |